bytefish/bytefish.de/blog/postgresql_json.md

 ## 02_create_tables.sql ##

 Next we'll create the tables.
-An image consist of a Hash, Description and a Creation date.
+We want to manage **Images**, **Tags** and **Comments** in our database.
+An **Image** consist of a *Hash*, *Description* and a *Creation date*.
 Each image can be associated with many tags, a tag can be associated with many images.
 That's a many-to-many relationship, so we need a mapping table.
 Finally each image can have multiple comments, a one-to-many relation with a foreign key on the comments side.

 ```
 DO $$